foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 Q: Can I use ARC GNU tools to build embARC MLI library?
 A: No you cannot. embARC MLI Library must be built by MetaWare Development Tools only.
 Read the documentation at [embarc.org]( https://embarc.org/embarc_mli/doc/build/html/getting_started/getting_started.html#build-library) for details

-Q: Can I use MetaWare Development Tools Light to pre-build embARC MLI library and ARC GNU to build example application?
+Q: Can I use MetaWare Development Tools Lite to pre-build embARC MLI library and ARC GNU to build example application?
 A: No you cannot. embARC MLI Library must be built by full version of MetaWare Development Tools.
-Binaries built with MWDT Light are not compatible with ARC GNU Tools.
-Read the MWDT Light documentation for details.
+Binaries built with MWDT Lite are not compatible with ARC GNU Tools.
+Read the MWDT Lite documentation for details.

 Q: I can not build and run example application for my Synopsys board (EMSK, IoTDK, etc), what I shall do?
 A: If you build for Synopsys boards refer to documentation [embarc.org](https://embarc.org/platforms.html) as a good starting point.